 Minnesota Deaf Adult Education & Advocacy

-Mission of ThinkSelf Deaf Adult Education Program or Deaf ABE:
+Mission of ThinkSelf Deaf Adult Education Program

 - To provide deaf and hard of hearing adults with an opportunity to obtain quality educational services comparable to those historically available to hearing adults.